-VT RM Alternative Income Fund

-Type of Scheme: UCITS scheme

-PRN: 805397

-Investment Objective & Policy: The investment objective of the Fund is to provide income whilst preserving capital over the medium to longer term (3-5 years).

-The Fund seeks to meet its objectives by investing primarily (70% +) in listed equities, whose primary activity or exposure is within the alternative income sector, which includes REITs and Investment Trusts which operate in areas such as Asset Lending, Direct Lending, Peer to Peer Lending, Infrastructure Debt and Equity, Property, Structured Credit Investments and Renewables.
+VT RM Alternative Income Fund Type of Scheme: UCITS scheme PRN: 805397 Investment Objective & Policy: The investment objective of the Fund is to provide income whilst preserving capital over the medium to longer term (3-5 years).
+The Fund seeks to meet its objectives by investing primarily (70% +) in listed equities, whose primary activity or exposure is within the alternative income sector, which includes REITs and Investment Trusts which operate in areas such as Asset Lending, Direct Lending, Infrastructure Debt and Equity, Property, Structured Credit Investments and Renewables.
+The investment manager expects the allocation to listed equities to only fall below 70% when it determines this to be in the best interests of the Fund in meeting its objective (for example in stressed market conditions or when it believes that listed equities are over-valued).
+In such cases the allocation to listed equities will in any event not fall below 50%.
 In addition to investing in listed equities the fund may also invest in other transferable securities, bonds, money market instruments, deposits, cash or near cash.
 The Fund will have a preference for investments denominated in sterling with issuers which have activities and assets within the UK, Europe, USA, Singapore or another OECD country.
-Other than as noted above, the sub-Fund has no particular emphasis on any geographical area or industry or economic sector.
+Other than as noted above, the sub- Fund has no particular emphasis on any geographical area or industry or economic sector.
+Derivatives: The Fund may use derivatives only for efficient portfolio management purposes.

-Derivatives:

-The Fund may use derivatives only for efficient portfolio management purposes.
 It is not intended that the use of derivatives for efficient portfolio management purposes will increase the risk profile of the Fund.

-Performance Comparator:

-The Fund is not managed to or constrained by a benchmark, and nor does the ACD use a benchmark in order to assess performance.
+Performance Comparator: The Fund is not managed to or constrained by a benchmark, and nor does the ACD use a benchmark in order to assess performance.
 However, many funds sold in the UK are grouped into sectors by the Investment Association (the "IA") (the trade body that represents UK investment managers), to help investors to compare funds with broadly similar characteristics.
 In order to assess the Fund's performance, investors may find it useful to compare the Fund against the performance of the IA Infrastructure Sector, which serves as a method of comparing the Fund's performance with other funds which have broadly similar characteristics.

-CIS: The Fund will not invest in collective investment schemes
+CIS: Up to 10% of the Fund may be invested in collective investment schemes (which may be managed by the Investment Manager of the Fund or operated by, or whose authorised fund manager is, the ACD of the Fund or one of its associates).

 Accounting date: 30 April (final)

-31 July (interim)
+Income distribution dates: 31 July (interim)

 31 October (interim)

 31 January (interim)

-Income 30 June (final)
+30 June (final)

-distribution dates:

 30 September (interim)

 31 December (interim)

 31 March (interim)

-Shares Classes: Retail Income (£, € and \$)

-Retail Accumulation (£, € and \$)
+Shares Classes: Retail Income (£, € and \$) Retail Accumulation (£, € and \$)

 Institutional Income - (£, € and \$)

-Institutional Accumulation - (£, € and \$)
+Institutional Accumulation - (£, \in and \$)

 Class F Income - (£, € and \$)

-Class F Accumulation - (£, € and \$)
+Class F Accumulation - (\pounds , \in and \$)

 Initial charge: Nil

-Redemption Nil
+Redemption Charge: Nil

-Charge:

 Switching Charge: N/A at launch

-Annual Retail: 0.80% per annum

-Management

-Charge: Institutional: 0.70% per annum

-Class F1: 0.45% per annum

-the above percentages being a percentage of the Net Asset Value of the sub-fund attributable to the relevant Class (plus VAT if applicable).
+Annual Retail: 0.85% per annum Management Charge: Institutional: 0.75% per annum Class F 1 : 0.50% per annum the above percentages being a percentage of the Net Asset Value of the sub-fund attributable to the relevant Class (plus VAT if applicable).

-1 Class F shares are only available to certain institutional investors at the discretion of the ACD from:
+1 Class F shares are only available to certain institutional investors at the discretion of the ACD